Meguazy/distributed_chess/README.md

    dotnet run
    ```

-6. You can open the front end by navigatin to:
+6. You can open the front end by navigating to:
    ```
    http://localhost:7164
    ```